The Best Flowers for Bees To Plant In Your Gardens

 • Height – 12-26″

-Fluffy bright blue cornflower isolated on white background.
+Fluffy bright blue cornflowers.

 Zinnias

 The flowers bloom in reds, scarlets, rose, coral, pink, orange, gold, yellow, and white ivory.
-They make excellent dried flowers and they bloom all summer long!

 • Bloom Time – Early Summer – First Frost